Vicber06/Vicber06.github.io/README.md

 3. https://www.youtube.com/watch?v=mb9FJzkwmwg

 # Notes about the project or code
-* Manny links or files are not done or made (like the Cv) this is because it wasn't necessary for the project, i didn't have time or iwas just lazy
+* Manny links or files are not done or made (like the Cv) this is because it wasn't necessary for the project, i didn't have time or i was just lazy
-* The site may not work with every aspect ratio, it is only optimised for my pc and certen phones
+* The site may not work with every aspect ratio, it is only optimised for my pc and certen phones (Iohone SE)
+*